-professionals Career provide information to clients regarding reasonable access to pertinent applications providing when technology-assisted services.
-This access may include being aware of free and/or low cost public access points to technology resources and the Internet within the community, so that a lack of financial resources does not create a significant barrier to clients accessing career services or information. assessment, or instructional resources.
-If career professionals are unable to provide access to technology resources, they provide an alternative method of service delivery.
+Career development professionals provide information to clients regarding reasonable access to pertinent applications when providing technology-assisted services.
+This access may include being aware of free and/or low-cost public access points to technology resources and the Internet within the community, so that a lack of financial resources does not create a significant barrier to clients accessing career services or information, assessment, or instructional resources.
+If career development professionals are unable to provide access to technology resources, they provide an alternative method of service delivery.